cansik/open-opal/README.md

 Just download the executable and run it.
 It currently is only possible to set the auto-focus and lens distance.

 ![Demo](assets/demo.jpg)

 *Basic example that streams the Opal into OBS.*

+A prebuilt binrary is available from the [releases](https://github.com/cansik/open-opal-c1/releases/tag/v0.1.0).

 ### Installation